dscoop12345/ritheads/README.md

 cd /infernet-deploy/deploy
 nano config.json
 ```
-Here's the config file template.
-It's easier to edit on your computer then paste it in, because you need to change the RPC and private key to be yours, from the things you saved earlier.
+Here's the config file template, modified for simplicity.
+You need to edit the `rpc_url` and `private_key` fields to match your own from the things you saved earlier.
 Leave the rest.

 ```
 {